alefram/Alefram.github.io/_posts/Basic-inverse-kinematics-in-Mujoco.md

 optimal values for your specific needs and may not consider orientation.
 From here, you can start experimenting with different techniques to fine-tune your implementations using the libraries that I used.

+If you find any errors or would like to add more information, please DM me on [Twitter/x](https://twitter.com/_Alefram_) or send me an [email](mailto:fraumalex@gmail.com) to update this post.
+I would appreciate it.

 You can check the full code [here](https://github.com/alefram/notebooks/blob/master/inverse_kinematics.ipynb)